playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <iframe data-frame-title="React Initial Render useEffect - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-initial-render-useeffect-27?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

 Here, we're completing the task of "run `console.log` when `Child` is rendered for the first time" by allowing React to run the `console.log` side effect inside of `useEffect`.
-The empty array hints to React that we'd only like this function to run once: when the component initially renders.
+The empty array hints to React that we'd only like this function to run once — when the component initially renders.

 > The empty array passed to `useEffect` has a fair bit of nuance to it, which we'll learn about later.